 The purpose of Greek Club is to give students an opportunity to learn more about the religion, culture, and language of Greece.
 The club is open to all grade levels and meets every other Tuesday.

-The purpose of the International Club is to provide an opportunity for all cultures to learn about one another’s heritage.
+The purpose of the International Club is to provide an opportunity for students of all cultures to learn about one another’s heritage.
+Through conversation, sharing, and a variety of fun and meaningful activities, we strive to create an inclusive school community.

 International Thespian Society

 This international honor organization recognizes the dedication and service of Regina Dominican students to theater.
 To qualify for an invitation to membership, interested students accumulate points by participating in the various aspects of theater production within the Regina Dominican Drama Department, as well as outside theater companies.
 Members are expected to actively participate in all major productions and Thespian events at Regina Dominican to maintain their status.
-We meet monthly, in conjunction with the Drama Club.
-International Thespian Society sponsors the annual 24-Hour Play Project.
+We meet monthly, in conjunction with Drama Club.
+International Thespian Society sponsors various performance and improv events.

 Junior Class Leadership Board